 Take a deep dive into marine life with a trip to North Carolina Aquarium at Pine Knoll Shores (from $10.95).
-Home to 4,000-plus creatures -- like seahorses, river otters, sea turtles, stingrays, and plenty of other local underwater inhabitants -- the aquarium has 50 exhibits, including the state's largest: the massive, 300,000-gallon Living Shipwreck, filled with sharks and hundreds of fish.
+Home to 4,000-plus creatures – like seahorses, river otters, sea turtles, stingrays, and plenty of other local underwater inhabitants – the aquarium has 50 exhibits, including the state's largest manmade ocean habitat: the massive, 306,000-gallon Living Shipwreck, filled with sharks and hundreds of fish.
 Before your visit, be sure to check out the aquarium's calendar of free programs, which includes interacting with live divers, feeding demonstrations, and watching otter enrichment sessions.
-For something more in-depth, take the At a Glance Behind the Scenes Tour ($12) for a peek at the Living Shipwreck from overhead, food prep stations, and animal holding areas.
+For something more in depth, consider an add-on experience (from $15) in which guests feed breakfast to the stingrays, visit sea turtle quarantine areas, and take a peek behind the animal food prep areas.

 4. Spend the day at Cape Lookout National Seashore.